WhyDRS/Outreach/README.md

-These are the recognized official and unofficial communications from WhyDRS members that are
+These are the recognized official communications from WhyDRS members that are

-Official Communications:

-Unofficial Communications: